RiccardoMearini/UrmaDealGenie/docs/ExampleConfigs.md

 ```
 {
   "Update": false,
+  "LunarCrushPairRules": [ ... ],
   "ActiveSafetyOrdersCountRangesDealRules": [ ... ],
   "ScalingTakeProfitDealRules": [ ... ],
   "SafetyOrderRangesDealRules": [ ... ]
 }
 ```
-There is a set of {} braces around the entire config, with at least 3 sections:
+There is a set of {} braces around the entire config, with at least 1 section:
 - `Update` can be true or false.
   - true means the deals are updated as per the rule criteria
   - false means the deals that would be updated are shown but not updated.
 This is useful for testing your rules first.
+- [LunarCrushPairRules](ExampleConfigs-LunarCrushPairRules.md) is a bot rule type section that contains 1 or more rules of the same type
-- [ScalingTakeProfitDealRules](ExampleConfigs-ScalingTakeProfits.md) is a rule type section that contains 1 or more rules of the same type
+- [ScalingTakeProfitDealRules](ExampleConfigs-ScalingTakeProfits.md) is a deal rule type section that contains 1 or more rules of the same type
-- [SafetyOrderRangesDealRules](ExampleConfigs-SafetyOrderRanges.md) is a rule type section that contains 1 or more rules of the same type
+- [SafetyOrderRangesDealRules](ExampleConfigs-SafetyOrderRanges.md) is a deal rule type section that contains 1 or more rules of the same type
-- [ActiveSafetyOrdersCountRangesDealRules](ExampleConfigs-ActiveSafetyOrdersCount.md) is a rule type section that contains 1 or more rultes of the same type
+- [ActiveSafetyOrdersCountRangesDealRules](ExampleConfigs-ActiveSafetyOrdersCount.md) is a deal rule type section that contains 1 or more rultes of the same type
-- You must have at least 1 rule of any type
+- You can omit a rule type section completely if you are not using that rule.

 ## Defining Multiple Rules
 Each rule type section has rules within it.